-|Depth||Two (or more) courses must be taken from at least one of the three core areas||3 credits|
+|Depth||At least one additional course taken from at least one of the three core areas||3 credits|

-|Cognate||One technical course from outside your Depth core area.
-Note that the cognate CANNOT double-count for a Breadth course.||4 credits|
+|Cognate (PhD only)||One technical course from outside your Depth core area.
+Note that the cognate CANNOT double-count for a Breadth course.||3 credits|

-|Directed Study|| Research supervised by a robotics faculty member||3+ credits|
+|Directed Study|| Research supervised by a robotics faculty member. |

-|Other Electives (PhD only)||400 level or higher (approved by a faculty advisor)||3+ credits|
+|Other Electives||400 level or higher (approved by a faculty advisor)||3+ credits|

-1st Year Students
+1st Year Students MS PhD

-Qualification Process (PhD)
+Qualification Process PhD

-Thesis Proposal and Defense (PhD)
+Thesis Proposal and Defense PhD

 PhD students must propose, write, and defend a thesis on an original research topic.
 At least a year prior to the final thesis defense, the student must defend a proposal to the PhD committee.
 More information can be found here.